-Туре Official title Summary Commenced 1 Travel and border Access to Quarantine Centres Directions (No 2) Quarantine workers who are not fully vaccinated against COVID-19 must not enter any part of the premises which is being used as a quarantine centre.
-22 September 2021 2 Business and community activity Health Worker (Restrictions on Access) Directions (No 3) Health Care Workers: A health care worker must not enter, or remain at: specified hospital units and wards, and COVID clinics if the worker has not been partially vaccinated by 1 October 2021 and fully vaccinated against COVID-19 by 1 November; hospitals, including ancillary facilities, if the worker has not been partially vaccinated by 1 November 2021 and fully vaccinated against COVID-19 by 1 December 2021; and public health service facilities and premises occupied by the Department of Health or a health service provider if the worker is not partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022.
-22 September 2021 Health Support Workers: A health support worker must not enter, or remain at: specified hospital units and wards, and COVID clinics if the worker has not been partially vaccinated by 1 October 2021 and fully vaccinated against COVID-19 by 1 November; hospitals, including ancillary facilities, if the worker has not been partially vaccinated by 1 December 2021, and fully
+Official title Summary Commenced 1 Access to Quarantine Centres Directions (No 2) Quarantine workers who are not fully vaccinated against COVID-19 must not enter any part of the premises which is being used as a quarantine centre.
+22 September 2021 2 Health Worker (Restrictions on Access) Directions (No 3) Health Care Workers: A health care worker must not enter, or remain at: specified hospital units and wards, and COVID clinics if the worker has not been partially vaccinated by 1 October 2021 and fully vaccinated against COVID-19 by 1 November; hospitals, including ancillary facilities, if the worker has not been partially vaccinated by 1 November 2021 and fully vaccinated against COVID-19 by 1 December 2021; and public health service facilities and premises occupied by the Department of Health or a health service provider if the worker is not partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022.
+Health Support Workers: A health support worker must not enter, or remain at: specified hospital units and wards, and COVID clinics if the worker has not been partially vaccinated by 1 October 2021 22 September 2021 and fully vaccinated against COVID-19 by 1 November; hospitals, including ancillary facilities, if the worker has not been partially vaccinated by 1 December 2021, and

-Туре Official title Summary Commenced vaccinated against COVID-19 by 1 January 2022; and • public health service facilities and premises occupied by the Department of Health or a health service provider if the worker is not partially vaccinated by 1 December 2021, and fully vaccinated against COVID-19 by 1 January 2022.
-3 Business and community activity Exposed Port Worker (Restrictions on Access) Direction (No 3) Exposed Vessel Worker: An exposed vessel worker must be partially vaccinated by 15 October 2021 and fully vaccinated against COVID-19 by 12 November 2021 to board exposed vessels.
-Exposed Vessel Contact Worker: An exposed vessel contact worker must be partially vaccinated by 15 October 2021 and fully vaccinated against COVID-19 by 12 November 2021 to enter, or remain at, a port location to carry out port activities.
-Exposed Vessel Transport Worker: An exposed vessel transport worker must be partially vaccinated by 15 October 2021 and fully vaccinated against COVID-19 by 12 November to enter, or remain upon, a dedicated conveyance.
-22 September 2021 4 Business and community activity Residential Aged Care Facility Worker Access Directions (No 4) A residential aged care facility worker must be partially vaccinated by 11 October 2021 and fully vaccinated against COVID-19 by 17 November 2021 to enter, or remain at, a residential aged care facility.
-11 October 2021 5 Travel and border Transport, Freight and Logistics Directions (No 6) Transport, freight and logistics drivers need to complete a GSG Pass declaration to enter WA.
-Drivers may also be required to undergo testing, depending on the location the driver is arriving from.
-13 October 2021
+Official title Summary Commenced fully vaccinated against COVID-19 by 1 January 2022; and public health service facilities and premises occupied by the Department of Health or a health service provider if the worker is not partially vaccinated by 1 December 2021, and fully vaccinated against COVID-19 by 1 January 2022.
+3 Residential Aged Care Facility Worker Access Directions (No 4) A residential aged care facility worker must be partially vaccinated by 11 October 2021 and fully vaccinated against COVID-19 by 17 November 2021 to enter, or remain at, a residential aged care facility.
+11 October 2021 4 Primary Health Care Worker (Restrictions on Access) Directions A primary health care worker must be partially vaccinated by 1 November 2021 and fully vaccinated against COVID-19 by 1 December 2021 to enter, or remain at, a primary health care facility.
+22 October 2021 5 Meat Industry Worker (Restrictions on Access) Directions A meat industry worker must be partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022 to enter, or remain at, a meat industry site.
+10 November 2021 6 Resources Resource Industry Workers 12 November 2021 Industry Worker (Restrictions on Access) Directions (No 2) A resource worker must be partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022 to enter, or remain at: a rural or remote resources industry site; and a remote operating centre.
+Rig or Platform Crew Members A rig or platform crew member must be partially vaccinated by 1 December 2021